 - chromSize A list of duples containing the chromosome name and its length - region The format is chr:start:end:tileSize (see function getUserRegion) - staticArgs tuple of arguments that are sent to the given 'func' - func function to call.
 The function is called using the following parameters (chrom, start, end, staticArgs) - bedFile Is a bed file is given, the args to the func to be called are extended to include a list of bed defined regions. - blackListFileName A list of regions to exclude from all computations.
-Note that this has genomeChunkLength resolution... - self In case mapreduce should make a call to an object the self variable has to be passed.

-• includeLabels - Pass group and transcript labels into the calling function.
+Note that this has genomeChunkLength resolution... - self In case mapreduce should make a call to an object the self variable has to be passed. - includeLabels Pass group and transcript labels into the calling function.
 These are added to the static args (groupLabel and transcriptName).

-If "includeLabels" is true, a tuple of (results, labels) is returned deeptools.utilities module
+If "includeLabels" is true, a tuple of (results, labels) is returned deeptools.sumCoveragePerBin deeptools.utilities module

-''' deeptools.utilities.bam_blacklisted_reads(bam_handle, chroms_to_ignore, blackListFile- Name=None, numberOfProcessors=1) deeptools.utilities.bam_blacklisted_worker(args) deeptools.utilities.bam total reads(bam handle, chroms to ignore) Count the total number of mapped reads in a BAM file, filtering the chromosome given in chroms to ignore list deeptools.utilities.copyFileInMemory(filePath, suffix="') copies a file into the special /dev/shm device which moves the file into memory.
-This process speeds ups the multiprocessor access to such files deeptools.utilities.getCommonChrNames(bamFileHandlers, verbose=True) Compares the names and lengths of a list of bam file handlers.
-The input is list of pysam file handlers.
+''' deeptools.utilities.bam_blacklisted_reads(bam_handle, chroms_to_ignore, blackListFile- Name=None, numberOfProcessors=1) deeptools.utilities.bam blacklisted worker (args) deeptools.utilities.bam_total_reads(bam_handle, chroms_to_ignore, stats) Count the total number of mapped reads in a BAM file, filtering the chromosome given in chroms to ignore list deeptools.utilities.convertCmap (c, vmin=0, vmax=1) deeptools.utilities.copyFileInMemory(filePath, suffix=") copies a file into the special /dev/shm device which moves the file into memory.
+This process speeds ups the multiprocessor access to such files {\tt deeptools.utilities.getCommonChrNames}~(\textit{bamFileHandles}, \textit{verbose=True}) '''

+Compares the names and lengths of a list of bam file handles.
+The input is list of pysam file handles.

 The function returns a duple containing the common chromosome names and the common chromome lengths.

-Hopefully, only random and chrM are not common. deeptools.utilities.getGC content (dnaString, as fraction=True) deeptools.utilities.getTempFileName(suffix='') returns a temporary file name.
-If the special /dev/shm device is available, the temporary file would be located in that folder. /dv/shm is a folder that resides in memory and which has much faster accession. deeptools.utilities.gtfOptions(allArgs=None) This is used a couple places to setup arguments to mapReduce deeptools.utilities.mungeChromosome(chrom, chromList) A generic chromosome munging function. "chrom" is munged by adding/removing "chr" such that it appears in chromList On error, None is returned, but a common chromosome list should be used beforehand to avoid this possibility deeptools.utilities.tbitToBamChrName(tbitNames, bamNames) checks if the chromosome names from the two-bit and bam file coincide.
+Hopefully, only random and chrM are not common.

+'''

+deeptools.utilities.getGC_content(tb, chrom, fragStart, fragEnd, fraction=True)

+'''

+'''

+deeptools.utilities.getTLen(read, notAbs=False)

+'''

+Get the observed template length of a read.
+For a paired-end read, this is normally just the TLEN field.
+For SE reads this is the observed coverage of the genome (excluding splicing).

+'''

+deeptools.utilities.getTempFileName(suffix=")

+'''

+Return a temporary file name.
+The calling function is responsible for deleting this upon completion.

+'''

+deeptools.utilities.gtfOptions(allArgs=None)

+'''

+This is used a couple places to setup arguments to mapReduce

+'''

+deeptools.utilities.mungeChromosome(chrom, chromList)

+'''

+A generic chromosome munging function. "chrom" is munged by adding/removing "chr" such that it appears in chromList

+On error, None is returned, but a common chromosome list should be used beforehand to avoid this possibility

+'''

+deeptools.utilities.smartLabel(label)

+'''

+Given a file name, likely with a path, return the file name without the path and with the file extension removed.
+Thus, something like /path/to/some.special.file should return some.special, since only the first extension (if present) should be stripped.

+'''

+deeptools.utilities.smartLabels(labels)

+'''

+'''

+deeptools.utilities.tbitToBamChrName(tbitNames, bamNames)

+'''

+checks if the chromosome names from the two-bit and bam file coincide.
 In case they do not coincide, a fix is tried.
-If successful, then a mapping table is returned. tbitNames and bamNames should be lists deeptools.utilities.toBytes(s) Like toString, but for functions requiring bytes in python3 deeptools.utilities.toString(s) This takes care of python2/3 differences deeptools.utilities.which(program) method to identify if a program is on variable.
-From: the user PATH http://stackoverflow.com/questions/377017/test-if-executable-exists-in-python '''
+If successful, then a mapping table is returned. tbitNames and bamNames should be lists

+'''

+deeptools.utilities.toBytes(s)

+'''

+Like toString, but for functions requiring bytes in python3

+'''

+deeptools.utilities.toString(s)

+'''

+This takes care of python2/3 differences